US begins legal appeal to get Julian Assange extradited

 In the appeal against the January decision, barristers for the US said it had given four clear assurances that he would be treated humanely.

-The district judge overseeing the USA's extradition appeal at the start of the year said that while publishing on Wikileaks the classified military and government documents that Mr Assange released arguably amounted to a crime, including the disclosure of the identities of Iraqis and Afghan citizens who had helped coalition forces, he could not be transferred to the US because he was unwell and could take his own life.
+The district judge overseeing the USA's extradition appeal at the start of the year, Vanessa Baraitser, said that while publishing on Wikileaks the classified military and government documents that Mr Assange released arguably amounted to a crime - including the disclosure of the identities of Iraqis and Afghan citizens who had helped coalition forces - he could not be transferred to the US because he was unwell and could take his own life.

 However, the US team, launching its appeal, said the evidence was wrong and the Wikileaks founder could even serve a prison sentence back home in Australia.